stefaleon/Vidly/README.md

   * Add the New Movie button.
 Add an ActionLink which navigates to the New action.
 Style it as a button with bootstrap classes.

   * Replace the *Details* action in the movies listing ActionLink with *Edit*.
-Clicking on a movies' name will be navigating to the *MoviesForm* view instead of the *Details* view.
+Clicking on a movies' name will be navigating to the *MovieForm* view instead of the *Details* view.

   * Add a table header and related table data in order to display the release year of the movie.